 NOTE 1—More than one Per AID TID Info subfield with the same value in the AID11 subfield but different values in the TID subfield can be present in the Multi-STA BlockAck frame.

-If the AID11 subfield is not 2045, then the TID subfield contains the TID for which the acknowledgment or block acknowledgment contained in the Per AID TID Info subfield applies and is set as defined in Table 9-30b (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045).
+If the AID11 subfield is not 2045, then the context and the presence of each optional subfield in a Per AID TID Info subfield in a Multi-STA BlockAck frame is(#16092) defined in Table 9-30b (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045).

 Table 9-30b—Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045